sudharsan13296/Hands-On-Meta-Learning-With-Python/README.md

   <img src="https://github.com/sudharsan13296/Hands-On-Meta-Learning-With-Python/blob/master/Images/hands-on%20meta%20learning%20sudharsan.png" alt="Book Cover" width="250" align="left"/>
 </a>

-Meta learning is an exhilarating research in machine learning which enables the model to learn the learning process.
-Unlike other ML paradigms, with meta learning, we can learn from smaller datasets in a significantly less amount of time.
-Also, meta learning takes us a step closer towards artificial general intelligence.
+Meta learning is an exciting research trend in machine learning, which enables a model to understand the learning process.
+Unlike other ML paradigms, with meta learning you can learn from small datasets faster.

-The book starts with explaining the fundamentals of meta learning and takes the readers to understand the concept of learning to learn.
-We will learn various one-shot learning algorithms like Siamese, prototypical, relation and memory-augmented networks by implementing them in TensorFlow and Keras.
-Going ahead we will dive into state of the art meta learning algorithms like MAML, Reptile, CAML and more.
-We will then explore how to learn quickly with meta SGD and how can we perform unsupervised learning using meta learning.
-We will also learn about recent trends in meta learning like adversarial meta learning, meta learning by Baldwin effect, continuous adaptation with meta learning, and many more.
+Hands-On Meta Learning with Python starts by explaining the fundamentals of meta learning and helps you understand the concept of learning to learn.
+You will delve into various one-shot learning algorithms, like siamese, prototypical, relation and memory-augmented networks by implementing them in TensorFlow and Keras.
+As you make your way through the book, you will dive into state-of-the-art meta learning algorithms such as MAML, Reptile, and CAML.
+You will then explore how to learn quickly with Meta-SGD and discover how you can perform unsupervised learning using meta learning with CACTUs.
+In the concluding chapters, you will work through recent trends in meta learning such as adversarial meta learning, task agnostic meta learning, and meta imitation learning.

+By the end of this book, you will be familiar with state-of-the-art meta learning algorithms and able to enable human-like cognition for your machine learning models.

 ## Get the book
 <div>